medialab/minet/docs/cli.md

   --domain-parallelism DOMAIN_PARALLELISM
                                 Max number of urls per domain to hit at the same time.
-Defaults to 1
-  -f FILENAME, --filename FILENAME
-                                Name of the column used to build retrieved file names.
+Defaults to 1 -f, --filename FILENAME       Name of the column used to build retrieved file names.
 Defaults to a md5 hash of final url.
 If the provided file names have no extension (e.g.
                                 ".jpg", ".pdf", etc.) the correct extension will